RinteRface/shinyMobile/README.md

 }
 ```

 Be sure to replace the `start_url` with your own url.
-Also, add a custom name, even though this can be modified later when adding the PWA to your IOS apps. shinyMobile has an helper to create the manifest, that is
+Also, add a custom name, even though this can be modified later when adding the PWA to your IOS apps. shinyMobile has a helper to create the manifest, that is
 `create_manifest`.
-FInally, there are tools such as [appsco](https://appsco.pe/developer/splash-screens) and [app-manifest](https://app-manifest.firebaseapp.com), to create
+Finally, there are tools such as [appsco](https://appsco.pe/developer/splash-screens) and [app-manifest](https://app-manifest.firebaseapp.com), to create
 those custom icons and splash screens, if you need to.